Parable of the Renegades

 "I-I... was just... b-being... honest!"
 Davis' choked voice just barely rasped out.

 "Take that back!
 You take that back!"
 Lucas bared his teeth.
 It looked like his jaws were about to open and crunch a chunk of Davis' face off.
 Things would have gotten problematic between the two best friends if it weren't for a timely feminine voice calling one of them out.

 "Huh?"
 Lucas came to his senses and saw the state his friend was in.
 At this point, Davis was already foaming out of his mouth as a hand was barely raised in an attempt to plead Lucas to stop.
 With a shocked yelp, Lucas released Davis from his iron grasp and the poor boy dropped down like a ragdoll and laid sprawled on the hard pavement.

-Within a few feet of the two friends was the bronze-haired girl who had taken some distance away from new fanboys to approach the duo.
-She was silent at first, but her emotions began to leak out when she jumped onto Lucas, wrapping her arms around his neck as she pulled him in.
+Within a few feet of the two friends was the bronze-haired girl who had taken some distance away from her new fanboys to approach the duo.
+She was silent at first, but her emotions leaked out when she jumped onto Lucas, wrapping her arms around his neck as she pulled him in.

 "Lucas!
 It really is you!
 Long time, no see!" the girl said, tightening her hug.

 "Hawawawawawawa!"
 Lucas blushed almost immediately and found himself spouting utter gibberish he never thought he would say as this sudden course of action took place.
 His hands were trembling so much that he could not lift them and embrace the girl back.

 A girl hugging him was not the only reason he was like this - the crowd that previously surrounded the girl, all aimed angry glares at him.

 Lucas' utterances came to a stop when the girl took a few steps back, giving him some space to breathe.
 Her hands never left the now red-faced boy's shoulders, though.